Snille/MMM-Videoplayer/README.md

     video: "/modules/MMM-Videoplayer/video/mov_bbb.mp4", // Can also be a link to a mp4 file on the internet.
     loop: true, // Repeat the video.
     autoplay: true, // If set to true, sound (muted by default) has to be muted, otherwise the video will not auto play.
-    notification: "VIDEOPLAYER1", // Unique notification string for this player (to be able to play and pause from another module).
+    notification: "VIDEOPLAYER1", // Unique notification string for this player (to be able to play and pause from another modules).
   }
 },
 ````